utility-server/documents/DISCLAIMER.md

 ---

-*Last Updated: December 2024*
+*Last Updated: November 6, 2025*

-*© 2024 Utility Server.
-All rights reserved.*
+*© 2024-2025 DNS Stack Private Limited.
+All rights reserved.
+Utility Server is a product of DNS Stack Private Limited.*